-For example: Six Days of War: June 1967 and the Making of the Modern Middle East by Michael Oren (Presidio Press, 2003).
+Numerous books describe the Six Day War in detail; for example: Six Days of War: June 1967 and the Making of the Modern Middle East, by Michael Oren (Presidio Press, 2003).

 Events leading up to the Six Day War

 Mid-May: Egypt begins troop movements in Sinai.

 May 18: Egyptian President Nasser orders UN Emergency Forces to leave Sinai.